meliora-spero/udacity-landing-page/README.md

 ## Optional

+1. Hamburger navigation bar for smaller screens.
-1. Active state to the navigation items.
+2. Active state to the navigation items.
-2. Collapsible/hideable section (click on heading).
+3. Collapsible/hideable section (click on heading).
-3. Hamburger navigation bar for smaller screens.
+4. Navigation bar changes opacity while the user is no longer scrolling (setTimeout() method).

 ## Thanks